Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 • Some institutions may even accept a strong CUET-PG performance to dismiss the second written test requirement.

 It is important to note that each university's declaration on this matter is contingent on its policies.
-Thus, always check the PhD admissions brochure of the intended institution.
+Thus, always check the Ph.D admissions brochure of the intended institution.

-3. Merit-Based PhD Admissions (rare case)
+3. Merit-Based Ph.D Admissions

 • Interdisciplinary research centres, where experience and existing work matter more than standardized tests.

-UGC-NET vs University PhD Entrance: Important Differences
+UGC-NET vs University Ph.D Entrance: Important Differences

 Features UGC-NET University PhD Entrance

-National Validity Yes – Accepted across India No – Valid only within the conducting university
+National Validity Yes, accepted across India No, valid only within the conducting university

-Fellowship Eligibility Yes – With JRF, includes monthly stipend No – Usually no funding tied to result
+Fellowship Eligibility Yes, with JRF, includes monthly stipend No, usually no funding tied to result

-Admission Scope Pan-India – Applicable to many institutions Specific – Admission to a particular university only
+Admission Scope PAN India, applicable to many institutions Specific, admission to a particular university only

-Exemption from Exam Often exempt from university PhD tests Requires a written test and an interview in most cases
+Exemption from Exam Often exempt from university Ph.D tests Requires a written test and an interview in most cases

-Additional Benefits Eligibility for Assistant Professor, JRF Only valid for PhD admission, no teaching rights
+Additional Benefits Eligibility for Assistant Professor, JRF Only valid for Ph.D admission, no teaching rights

 • Do UGC-NET for national eligibility, fellowship potential, and lots of top places to choose from.